VikParuchuri/surya/README.md

 # Limitations

+- Math will not be detected well with the main model.
+Use `DETECTOR_MODEL_CHECKPOINT=vikp/line_detector_math` for better results.
 - This is specialized for document OCR.
 It will likely not work on photos or other images.
 - It is for printed text, not handwriting.
 - The model has trained itself to ignore advertisements.